-Maria Ciampa is a comic actor and writer based in Los Angeles.
+Maria Ciampa is a marketing professional, actor, and writer based in Los Angeles.

 She’s a graduate of Groundlings, UCB, and too many other improv schools to list.
-Also she makes her own yogurt in the instant pot.
+She also has a B.A. in Economics from Smith College, and makes her own yogurt in the instant pot.

 Maria plays mob mistress “Skinnie Minnie” in indie film Sharkskin.
 She’s been on Lifetime’s “My Crazy Ex”, MTV’s “Girl Code”, National Geographic’s “The Numbers Game”, and tons of her friend’s comedic web series.

 Oh hey, check out this sitcom pilot she shopped around recently.
 It’s good, right?
 Also she makes her own chili in the instant pot.

 Maria is featured as Detective Bloomfield, a “gruff, grizzled woman of the law in pursuit of a mysterious serial killer known only as the Dickripper, " in the indie film Dickripper.